sigma-z/Jentin/README.md

 Jentin MVC Framework
 ===

-It's lightweight and object orientend programmed.
+It's lightweight and object orientated programmed.
 It components are loose coupled, introduced by interfaces, clean, maintainable and extensible.

 Requires